RMuskovets/Encryptor/README.md

 # Encryptor
 Encryptor, written in Java

-You can download JAR archive.
+You can download JAR archive from directory 'out/artifacts/'.
 # Encrypt methods